Thaeimos/aws-terraform/README.md

     - Name as desired.
     - Dynamic public and private subnets creation based on Availability Zones.
     - Variable that tags the environment.
-    - Create log partitions for applications
+    - Create log partitions for applications.
+    - Frontend application using ECS (EC2) as a public component with:
+        - Security groups.
+        - Roles.
+        - Cloudwatch log group.
+        - Load balancer.
+        - Auto-scalation group.
+    - External endpoint of type "application" for exposing the 3 tier web stack.
 - Github pipelines to manage applications
     - Deploy on merge
 - Documentation